qui113x/THM---Theseus/README.md

 TGUE?OSKMTUEGISYENFETOISROTSFOYTOTKUMHIAENMK

 Looks like a Scytale cipher.
-We need a key (it should be at the fifth position based on the question mark, right?
-Not necessarily):
+We need a key (it should be at the fifth position based on the question mark, right?)

-Use Aurjun to discover any usable parameters:
+Ah, I see.
+This isn't actually a cipher we need to crack.
+It just hints at a 'key'.
+If we use Arjun we see why:

 <img width="571" height="249" alt="arjun" src="https://github.com/user-attachments/assets/6cc5f9cb-27ce-4209-acc0-93843bb4d032" />